bajejosh/church-connect/NEXT_STEPS.md

    - Made embedded videos in main posts larger (300px height) for better visibility
    - Maintained smaller videos in comments (195px height) to fit the comment UI
    - Added proper spacing around embedded videos for better visual appearance

+8. **Fixed GitHub Pages Deployment**
+   - Successfully deployed the application to GitHub Pages
+   - Switched from BrowserRouter to HashRouter for better GitHub Pages compatibility
+   - Updated environment variable handling for Supabase connection
+   - Fixed routing issues for client-side navigation

 These enhancements have significantly improved the user experience across the application.
 The interface is now more consistent, with proper spacing and padding throughout, creating a more professional and polished look while improving usability, particularly on mobile devices.
 Bug fixes to the comment system and post content have further enhanced the social experience, allowing users to effectively share and discuss content including YouTube videos.